JasonShao55/JasonShao55/README.md

 :books:	I hold a bachelor's degree in computer science.

-🔭 I have also studied computer science and artificial intelligence foundations at University of Edinburgh.
+🔭 I have also studied computer science and artificial intelligence at University of Edinburgh.

 📫 I have worked in SenseTime and ASML as a software engineer intern.